 In 1994, Cognex purchased and renovated a 100,000 square-foot building located in Natick, Massachusetts that serves as our corporate headquarters.
 In 1997, Cognex completed construction of a 50,000 square-foot addition to this building.
-In 2009, the Company renovated space in this building to establish a distribution center for its MVSD customers in the Americas.
+In 2009, the Company renovated space in this building to establish a distribution center for MVSD customers in the Americas.
+In 2014, the Company moved its distribution center for the Americas to a building adjacent to our corporate headquarters.